G-PORTAL/gpcloud-go/README.md

 # GPCloud Golang Client

 This is the official GPCloud Golang client.
-Please raise an issue if you have found any problems or having questions.
+Please open an issue if you have found a problem or having a question.

-### Recommendations
+## Recommendations

 - Golang 1.18 or higher

+## Documentation

+You can find the current API documentation [here](https://buf.build/gportal/gportal-cloud).
+The protobuf definitions can also be [downloaded](https://buf.build/gportal/gportal-cloud/assets/main) from the buf.build repository.

-### Example usage
+## Example usage

 ```go
 package main